 (2) The minutes must record the following:

-(a) the names of the members in attendance at the meeting;
+(a) the names of the committee members and invited guests in attendance at the meeting;

 (b) the business considered at the meeting;

 (c) any resolution on which a vote is taken and the result of the vote;

 (d) any material personal interest disclosed under Rule 26.12.

 The Editorial Board is a subcommittee of the Committee.
 It is the duty of the members of the Editorial Board to ensure that: